jdm28/streaming-sparkify/README.md

 ### The purpose.

-It is to create a star schema for the application called Sparkify.
-This model is created from the data set of the songs.
-And with the user activity records we build the fact table.
+The purpose is to create an ETL that allows you to process the data with Spark and store the result in an s3 bucket.
+This will allow your analytics team to continue to find information about the songs your users are listening to.

 ### Data.